jasonmpittman/backseat/README.md

 ## Features

 The Backseat agent is capable of:
-- Producing a differential of missing patches compared to official distribution repository.
 - Installing missing patches based on Backseat server selections.
 - Execute commands issued from Backseat server.

 On each heartbeat:
-- Sending a list of open and listening TCP and UDP ports.
-- Sending a list of local users and groups.
-- Sending an array of system parameters (uptime, ).
+- Send results of cammands that were run
+- Send local information about the machine.

 The Backseat server is capable of:
 -  Managing endpoints across major GNU/Linux distributions.
 No count limit!
 -  Sending commands to individual or groups of endpoints.
 -  Orchestrating patch installation.

-All network communication between agent and server occurs within an encrypted tunnel.
+All network communication between agent and server occurs with the content of the packets encrypted using public encryption.

 ## Implementation
 ### Server
+This is brain of the operation.
+It holds all the depots which hold the commands to be run by each Endpoint.

 ### Endpoint
+Endpoints send message to the server to see if there are any commands for the Endpoint to run.
+The Endpoint runs the command(s) and sends back the results.

 ## Configuration